 Acito agreed that there aren’t enough locations.
 Because of the limited space provided by the city, many vendors resort to private party bookings to earn a viable profit.
 Booking these events, also, costs the owners money.

 “I’d say 10 to 12 percent of your income goes to paying percentages to events,” Acito said.
 Whether or not the vendor has a “good” or “bad” day, they are responsible for paying a certain percentage to the venue where the event was held.
 Acito declined to disclose what his daily revenues have been.

 “If you’re the sole breadwinner, you can make a living but it’s a hustle,” Frank said.
 The job is filled with long and tiring hours, constant outreach and at times, little reward.

 “I make a living but it’s nothing compared to when I was an editor,” Acito said.
 He describes the job as a challenge, constantly “juggling skills needed.”
 When he sells Café de Wheels, he plans on venturing back into the advertising world as an editor in Cincinnati.

 In the last year, 30 vendors have registered with the Cincinnati Food Truck Association.
 Area vendors held their second street food festival in October with high turnout rates.

 “We’re just Cincinnati, Ohio, with a million people here,” said Frank.
-“You have
+“You have to want it.”

 Follow Jane Andreasik on Twitter @jandreasik.